 3. Complete the professional ethics course and exam.

 Maryland requires prospective CPAs to earn a passing score of 90% on the Professional Ethics: The American Institute of Certified Public Accountants (AICPA) Comprehensive Course self-study course and exam.
 Candidates can order the course directly from the AICPA website.
-Once passed, the documentation must be physically emailed to the Board.
+Once passed, the documentation must be physically mailed to the Board.

 4. Pass the Uniform CPA Examination.